-Click VIEW > Server Explorer.
-Then right click on the “HDInsight” Node, select “Connect to a Hadoop Cluster”, sign in with your Azure account.
+Click VIEW > Server Explorer and sign in with your Azure account.
+Then right click on the “HDInsight” Node, select “Connect to a Hadoop Cluster”.

 Power BI desktop.

 Run Demo

 Note in the section all instructions are shown in blue italics.
 Talking points are shown in black normal text.